ibm-cloud-docs/power-iaas/importing-boot-image.md

 Before you import a boot image, complete the following prerequisites:

 - You have uploaded your boot image file to an IBM Cloud Object Storage bucket.
 Supported file formats are `.ova`, `.ova.gz`, `.tar`, `.tar.gz`, and `.tgz`.
 For more information, see [Create some buckets to store your data](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage#gs-create-buckets){: external}.
 - You have generated HMAC credentials for your COS instance.
-For more information, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main){: external}.
+For more information, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
 - You have a {{site.data.keyword.powerSys_notm}} workspace.

 ## Importing a boot image by using the {{site.data.keyword.powerSys_notm}} user interface